-At the same show, Stanislaus prepped the models' lips with Baby Lips in Quenched for hydration and blended SuperStay Matte Ink in Love and Amazonian together.
+At the same show, Stanislaus prepped the models' lips with Maybelline's Baby Lips for hydration and blended SuperStay Matte Ink—in Lover and Amazonian—together.
 The trick, though, lies in the fact that he began buffing the bespoke color onto each models' lips with an eye shadow brush for a "just-been-kissed" finish.

 To Achieve "Half-Wet" Texture

-Justine Marjan created "half-wet" hair texture backstage ahead of the Hellessy show.
+Justine Marjan created a "half-wet" hair texture backstage ahead of the Hellessy show.
 She suggests washing your hair, and, once it's dry, "separate your hair into six-inch sections (depending on hair density) and create a loose braid per each section.
-Spray Tresemmé's Compressed Micro-Mist Hair Spray Hold Level 1: Texture ($11) on each braid to prep the look.
+Spray Tresemmé's Compressed Micro-Mist Hold Level 1 on each braid to prep the look.
 Then, flat-iron each braid and let it cool for a few seconds before gently unbraiding.
 Use GHD's Classic 1" Inch Styler ($149) to detail waves around your face.
 Spray sugar water throughout, scrunching pieces to enhance the waves.
-For naturally curly hair, apply the Botanique Nourish & Replenish Hydrating Mask ($10) to your hair and "wrap strands around a pencil or makeup brush and diffuse using GHD's Air Professional Performance Hairdryer ($199) to enhance them.
+For naturally curly hair, apply the Botanique Nourish & Replenish Hydrating Mask ($22) to your hair and "wrap strands around a pencil or makeup brush and diffuse using GHD's Air Professional Performance Hairdryer ($199) to enhance them.

 To Keep Your Skin Looking Bright and Flawless